ESIPFed/data-help-desk/faq.md

 principles mean.
 Ultimately, it should improve and expand the current quality of assistance related to research data management.

-## What questions do providers want answered?
+## What questions can volunteers expect?

-While the sources don't explicitly list questions providers _want_ answered before participating, they suggest that providers (volunteers/experts) need clear guidelines and tips to help them prepare and contribute.
+Volunteers need clear guidelines and tips to help them prepare and contribute.
 They might want to understand the expected scope of questions, the level of commitment required, and the available resources they can use to answer questions.
 Information on the goals and objectives of the data help desk and how their contribution will be valuable is also important.

 ## What questions do users want answered?